jsdelivr/globalping/docs/measurement/schema/location.md

 <h2 id="magic-query">magic</h2>

 unlike other location queries, `magic` query doesn't attempt to match a specific value, but rather a pool of available matches, contained within a pre-defined array.
 It works by finding a partial string match of any of the above described variables.
 It also supports country matching based on [`Iso2`/`Iso3`](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes), common `aliases` and their full, official names format.
-Aliases also apply to `networks`.
+Aliases also apply to `networks`, as well as combined matches.

 A full list of aliases can be found here:
 - [`countries`](https://github.com/jsdelivr/globalping/blob/master/src/lib/location/countries.ts)